diegoparrilla/slate/source/index.html.md

 ```

-This endpoint add the IP address passed as argument in the body to the QUARANTINE-IP private blacklist.
+This endpoint add the IP address passed as argument in the body to the QUARANTINE-IP private blocklist.
 The TTL must be passed too and it permits two options:

 - If TTL is 0, then the object will never expire and can only be removed using the remove request of the API or from the user dashboard.
 - If TTL is greater than 0 then the object will expire after the number of seconds in TTL.